-The Travel Weekly Podcast brings interviews and commentary from key figures in the sector, as well as previews of all the major events in the industry calendar
+The Travel Weekly Podcast brings interviews and commentary from key figures in the sector

 On this episode we invite PR and marketing experts Steve Dunne of Digital Drums and Sarah Johnson from Lotus to give their verdicts of this year’s turn-of-year TV ads, from Disney’s heart-warming ‘Little Duck’ to Kuoni’s ‘Travel worth talking about’ featuring its own high street agencies.

 Watch the videos here

 Penny Smith was the face of breakfast TV show GMTV for 17 years and has presented for Sky News, Classic FM and BBC Radio.
 More recently, she has been exploring the world as Travelsphere’s travel ambassador and she was one the guest speakers at this year’s Association of Touring and Adventure conference.

 Broadcaster and journalist Penny Smith tells editor Lucy Huxley about her experience of group touring and shares her top tips for crossing the road in India.

 News editor Ben Ireland caught up with 90s fitness king Mr Motivator, former Blue Peter presenter Katie Hill and consortium boss Andy Stark at the Global Travel Group conference in Orlando earlier this month.

 We catch up with Ellen Bettridge, president and chief executive of Uniworld, who started her career as a ‘girl Friday’ for a small family travel agency.
 She went on to forge a highly successful career in the cruise industry, holding senior roles at both Azamara and Silversea before being appointed boss of one of the leading luxury river cruise lines.

 She tells us about upcoming plans for the line and explains its decision to lift the age limit on its youth brand, U by Uniworld.